jf908/jms55.github.io/content/posts/2023_12_09_bevy_third_birthday/index.md

 ### Bevy editor

-This isin't quite rendering related, but like everyone else, I'm eagerly awaiting bevy_editor.
+This isn't quite rendering related, but like everyone else, I'm eagerly awaiting bevy_editor.
 It'll be super useful for testing out rendering features, as clicking through GUI buttons is much easier than writing a system to manually toggle several features on and off with keypresses and rendering an in-game UI to show the enabled settings.

 I'm also really looking forward to _developing_ Bevy's editor.
 I originally joined this project to do just that, and somehow ended up working on rendering instead!
 I mentioned before my Rust gamedev experience, but I also have a lot of experience with Rust UI dev and UI dev in general.